, another two year cycle of spirituality comes full circle.

 I have?!
 I have come so far, and fought so hard, and worked so much at making myself into the best person I can be.
 I will not ever

 be perfect.
 And I don't want to be perfect!
 I want to be in full communication with my potential, to be constantly working toward whatever new goals I set for myself, to be aware of how my perspective shifts with lessons and experiences gained throughout my life.

 In this moment, I have friends I adore.
-I have family, both old and also a new family I am creating for myself.
-A love, another love, and a child too, who will become the nexus of my world, my base of operations, the foundation of everything else that I achieve.
+I have family, both old and new.
 In this moment, even though there is much uncertainty and even fear, there is also the surety of knowing that I write my own story.
 In this moment, this deep breath before the next plunge, life looks good.